-In 2018 the ASTech Foundation will present 10 prestigious awards to recognize outstanding innovation in science and technology in Alberta.
-CLICK HERE for details about the nomination process.
-Nominations for the 2018 awards open in March.
+In 2019 the ASTech Foundation will present 10 prestigious awards to recognize outstanding innovation in science and technology in Alberta.
+CLICK HERE for details about submitting a nomination.
+Nominations for the 2019 awards were open March 4th – May 31st.

 Sponsored awards include a cash prize of $10,000 to the winner.
-These include the Core awards of Applied Technology sponsored by SAIT and Leader of Tomorrow sponsored by Alberta Economic Development & Trade and the Sector awards of Agriculture sponsored by Dow AgroSciences Canada, Energy and Environment sponsored by Syncrude Canada Ltd. and Information and Communications Technology sponsored by TELUS.
+These include the Core awards of Applied Technology sponsored by SAIT and Leader of Tomorrow sponsored by Alberta Economic Development & Trade and the Sector awards of Agriculture sponsored by Corteva Agriscience, Energy and Environment sponsored by Syncrude Canada Ltd. and Information and Communications Technology sponsored by TELUS.

 - Core Awards (6): Science and Engineering; Technology; Applied Technology; Start-Up; Commercial Achievement; Leader of Tomorrow

-- Sector Awards (4): Agriculture; Energy and Environment; Health Innovation; ICT
+- Sector Awards (4): Agricultural Innovation; Energy and Environmental Innovation; Health Innovation; Information & Communications Technology

 Each award is subject to a very specific set of criteria which must be met or exceeded in order for the nomination to be selected as a Finalist and/or a Winner.
 Nominations MUST draw a parallel between the award criteria and the accomplishments of the nominee.
 CLICK HERE for award descriptions and criteria.

-The 2017 ASTech Awards Finalists and Winners are determined by our esteemed judging panel.
+The 2019 ASTech Awards Finalists and Winners will be determined by our esteemed judging panel.

 Since 1990, we have added to the ASTech alumni database of Finalists and Winners, providing a rich fabric of more than 500 stories of innovation and achievement in Alberta.
 CLICK HERE to search the database by year or by award category.